amdeb/amdeb-doc/Design/Amazon Integration Design.md

 is added to each operation table to indicate whether an operation is synchronized or not.

+### Error Recovering
+The synchronization process will automatically retry recoverable synchronization failures.
+Following are solutions for failures that cannot be solved by re-sending of a request.

+* creation failure: manual fix by deactivate and reactivate a product in Odoo
+* update failure: manual fix by a new update in Odoo
+* `update_most` failure: manual fix in Odoo
+* price failure: manual fix by setting a new price in Odoo
+* inventory failure: manual fix by setting a new inventory quantity in Odoo
+* image failure: manual fix by changing image version in Odoo
+* deactivate failure: manual fix in Amazon
+* unlink failure: manual fix in Amazon

 ## Amazon Integration Table
 ### Product Table
-Because there are Amazon-specific attributes for either product_template or product_product tables, we create two tables that inherit from these two Odoo tables with additional fields.
+Because there are Amazon-specific attributes for both product_template and product_product tables, we create two tables that inherit from these two Odoo tables with additional fields.

 All amazon-related field names have a prefix of `amazon-`.
 These attribute will be displayed in an `Amazon` tab in `product_template` view if there is no multiple variants.
-It is in the `product_product` view if there are multiple product variants.
+It is in an `Amazon` tab in the `product_product` view if there are multiple product variants.

 #### The `amazon_sync_active` flag
 There is a  flag showing weather to synchronize this record to Amazon or not.